(Continued from A Place For Themselves In Other People's Places)

 - Those late nights at Starbucks I was telling you about: most of the time I spent watching lectures by the Slovenian philosopher Zizek, one after the other.
 And this afternoon, when I walked into my back-up late-night Starbucks a couple blocks away at the Ralphs supermarket, who do you think I saw sitting there, just where I like to sit watching videos?
 Zizek himself!
 I stopped dead in my tracks.
 He soon became aware of me staring at him.
 I said:

-- I've been watching you the past few days.
+- I've been watching you the past few days.- And that's all?
+Did you go to his lecture?

 - How?
 I just arrived here.